IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/simultaneous.md

 - A **readme** file containing information needed to run the system, named `readme`.

-The submission should be compressed as a `tar.gz` file, and uploaded to the google drive (will update soon).
+The submission should be compressed as a `tar.gz` file, and uploaded to the [dropbox](https://www.dropbox.com/scl/fo/g623o0jyndqahcblmz5gn/h?dl=0&rlkey=6e441oy6uhn64ldqxmbomn7c7).
+For data security reason, you might need to request the access before the uploading the file.

 The name of file should be

 ```